rsyslog/rsyslog/source/rsyslog_conf_actions.rst

    minutes).
 If this setting is switched to "on", mark messages are always sent to actions, no matter how recently they have been executed.
 In this mode, mark messages can be used as a kind of heartbeat.
-Note that this option auto-resets to "off", so if you intend to use it with multiple actions, it must be specified in front off all selector lines that should provide this functionality.
 -  **action.execOnlyEveryNthTime** integer
    If configured, the next action will only be executed every n-th time.
    For example, if configured to 3, the first two messages that go into the action will be dropped, the 3rd will actually cause the action to execute, the 4th and 5th will be dropped, the 6th executed under the action, ... and so on.
-Note: this setting is automatically re-set when the actual action is defined.
 -  **action.execOnlyEveryNthTimeout** integer
    Has a meaning only if Action.ExecOnlyEveryNthTime is also configured for the same action.
 If so, the timeout setting specifies after which